-Million Bells Plants – Calibrachoa and mini-petunias.
+Million Bells Plants (Solanaceae family) Calibrachoa also called mini-petunias.
 These plants will do great in containers or in hanging baskets.
 They are considered an annual this means they will not winter over.
 They will bloom from spring and through late fall.
 Not so much during the mid-summer heat in the Southwest.

 Where to plant Million Bells Plant.